mozilla/pontoon/specs/0108-community-health-dashboard.md

 A combination of a line chart showing completion over time and a column chart showing approved translation submissions and source string additions over time in two separate columns.
 The translation submission column is a stack of two columns - human translations (`Translation.machinery_sources` not set) and Machinery translations (`Translation.machinery_sources` set).
 A tooltip showing the exact data at a given time appears when hovering over a chart.

-See the [existing script](https://github.com/flodolo/scripts/blob/954fa85/pontoon/self_approval_ratio.py) for calculating self-approval ratio.

 ## Review activity

-A combination of a line chart showing the number of unreviewed strings over time and a column chart showing review actions and suggestion submissions over time in two separate columns.
+A combination of a line chart showing the number of unreviewed suggestions over time and a column chart showing review actions and suggestion submissions over time in two separate columns.
 The review actions column is a stack of three columns - peer-approvals, self-approvals and rejections.
 A tooltip showing the exact data at a given time appears when hovering over a chart.

+See the [existing script](https://github.com/flodolo/scripts/blob/954fa85/pontoon/self_approval_ratio.py) for calculating self-approval ratio.

 # Retrieving data